 It is no great surprise that the body panels on the Smart ForTwo are made from plastic; producing them from metal would just increase the weight of the car unnecessarily.
 That said, its still quite innovative.
 The engineers decided to construct the body from a material called thermoplastic polyolefin (TPO).

-The awesome thing about the Smart`s body is that the panels are not actually painted, but the entire panel is actually that underneath.
+The awesome thing about the Smart`s body is that the panels are not actually painted, but the entire panel is actually a solid colour.
 This means that its basically impossible to scratch, ideal for the bumps and scrapes of city driving.
 As well as that, Smart`s body panels are interchangeable with another ForTwo’s if you don`t like the color but unfortunately the Tridion safety cell around the car is still metal and cant be changed.

 So far I’ve covered cars made from plastic and fake leather, but soybeans?
 Yep that’s right.
 In 1941, Ford introduced their concept of the Soybean car, a fully operational prototype which was built using soybeans, wheat, hemp and several other natural ingredients.
 The mass was pressed then dried, which resulted in pretty solid panels which were as durable as steel but 25% lighter.